Gavin-Guiii/The_Defender/README.md

 2. [**PlaceData.cs**](https://github.com/Gavin-Guiii/The_Defender/blob/main/POI/PlaceData.cs) <br> Places of interest (POIs) are represented by a serializable class so that it can be stored in a JSON file.
-It stores both game-related parameters and real-world coordinates so that they can be pinned on the map.
+POI data includes both game-related parameters and real-world coordinates so that they can be pinned on the map.
    <br>[**POIDataHelper**](https://github.com/Gavin-Guiii/The_Defender/blob/main/POI/POIDataHelper.cs) handles reading/writing of the JSON file, and [**FactoryListItem**](https://github.com/Gavin-Guiii/The_Defender/blob/main/POI/FactoryListItem.cs) displays the list of all POIs.